 The Cyber Security Assurance Program (CAP) aims to set certification standards that are expected to drastically reduce the number of attacks that such devices currently face.
 CAP is aiming for a three-level certification and having all three certificates is planned to secure these devices to a great extent.

 There are security protocols already in place to improve IoT security.
 For example, API security – it deals with protecting transmitted data between devices, preventing them from falling in the hands of hackers.
 Other new similar technologies include biometrics authentication techniques, which will use facial recognition and fingerprints for giving access.

-New products like encryption keys, and decentralized security devices, like the one from HYPR seem to be the answer to the IoT security needs.
-The company uses biometric security, and can be easily integrated into different employee and customer applications.
-You don’t need a password here – it’s secure biometrics that do the work.
+New products like encryption keys and decentralized security devices, like the one from HYPR seem to be the answer to the IoT security needs.
+The company uses biometric security and can be easily integrated into different employee and customer applications.
+You don’t need a password here – it’s secure biometrics that does the work.